Islandora/documentation/docs/user-documentation/objects.md

 Re-ordering children resource nodes on this page and clicking _Save_ will cause each child resource node's weight value to be updated using sequential values.

-!!!
-Why not Drupal's book or weight modules?"
+!!! note "Why not Drupal's book or weight modules?"
     Drupal provides the [book module in core](https://www.drupal.org/docs/8/core/modules/book) for creating multi-level ordered content, such as books and manuals.
     However, this module stores structure and pagination separately from the nodes making serializing